vijaykumar91/Power-BI-Embed-AZURE-Capacity-Stop-Resume-using-PHP/README.md

+Hello, Everyone, I am Vijay now I am going to tell you how to resume and stop the embed capacity using rest and custom code.
+First, I will tell you by using Azure REST API than in the last, I will explain by custom code, also I will share the code, with you.

-Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service's resources.
+Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create, retrieve, update, or delete access to the service’s resources.
 This article walks you through:

 How to call Azure REST APIs with Postman
 The basic components of a REST API request/response pair.